Dangerous Drug Lawyers

 Don’t Go Up Against Big Pharma Alone

 Has a dangerous or recalled drug seriously harmed you or a loved one?
 If so, it's essential that you obtain an attorney who is familiar with the symptoms associated with these medications and knows the possible future damages that may result from your use of the recalled drug.
-The dangerous drug attorneys at Grimes Teich Anderson have extensive experience in representing good people in the Carolinas who were injured by dangerous or recalled drugs, and we know how to get you the compensation you deserve.* Call us today at 800-533-6845 to schedule a free, no-obligation consultation with one of our attorneys or complete our free case evaluation form online.
+The dangerous drug attorneys at Grimes Teich Anderson have extensive experience in representing good people who were injured by dangerous or recalled drugs, and we know how to get you the compensation you deserve.* Call us today at 800-533-6845 to schedule a free, no-obligation consultation with one of our attorneys or complete our free case evaluation form online.